zetavg/chromium-website/site/developers/how-tos/get-the-code/working-with-branches/index.md

 recover branch after the deletion in git?](http://stackoverflow.com/questions/3640764/can-i-recover-branch-after-the-deletion-in-git))

-### Prevent commits to master
+### Prevent commits to main

-If you commit to master, updating will be messy.
-(This is a good reason to simply delete master entirely, as noted near the top of this document.
+If you commit to main, updating will be messy.
+(This is a good reason to simply delete main entirely, as noted near the top of this document.
 You only need to read the remainder of this section if you don't do this.)

-You can prevent this by adding a pre-commit hook that checks if you're in master and stops you from doing this.
+You can prevent this by adding a pre-commit hook that checks if you're in main and stops you from doing this.
 Create a file named chromium/src/.git/hooks/pre-commit and add the below to it, then mark executable.
 (Blink developers: add in blink directory as well.)

 #!/bin/bash
-# Prevent commits against the 'master' branch
+# Prevent commits against the 'main' branch
-if \[\[ \`git rev-parse --abbrev-ref HEAD\` == 'master' \]\]
+if \[\[ \`git rev-parse --abbrev-ref HEAD\` == 'main' \]\]
 then
-echo 'You cannot commit to the master branch!' echo 'Stash your changes and apply them to another branch, using:' echo 'git stash' echo 'git checkout &lt;branch&gt;'
+echo 'You cannot commit to the main branch!' echo 'Stash your changes and apply them to another branch, using:' echo 'git stash' echo 'git checkout &lt;branch&gt;'